 In 1967, Ralph Taeger and Kathie Browne starred in the short-lived television series Hondo, a Batjac co-production.

-* After Hondo ran over schedule, John Farrow had to leave his post as he was set to direct another movie elsewhere.
+* After Hondo ran over schedule, John Farrow (Best Director Oscar nominee for Wake Island, 1942) had to leave his post as he was set to direct another movie elsewhere.
 (His next release was another Western, A Bullet Is Waiting.)

 An uncredited John Ford is supposed to have stepped in to shoot the final Apache attack, though in Searching for John Ford, Joseph McBride writes that the filmmaker only “directed two shots of Wayne and a line of cavalrymen.”

-† Despite Hondo’s “Introducing Geraldine Page” credit, Page was first seen on the big screen in an uncredited small role in Gregory Ratoff’s 1953 release Taxi, starring Dan Dailey and Constance Smith.
+† Despite Hondo’s “Introducing Geraldine Page” on-screen credit, Page had been previously seen in an uncredited small role in Gregory Ratoff’s 1953 drama Taxi, starring Dan Dailey and Constance Smith.

-Also in the McLintock! cast: John Wayne’s son Patrick Wayne, Best Supporting Actor Oscar nominees Jack Kruschen (The Apartment, 1960) and Chill Wills (The Alamo, 1960), veterans Edgar Buchanan (The Talk of the Town) and Bruce Cabot (King Kong), and Special Guest Star Yvonne De Carlo (Salome Where She Danced, TV’s The Munsters).
+Also in the McLintock! cast: John Wayne’s son Patrick Wayne, Best Supporting Actor Oscar nominees Jack Kruschen (The Apartment, 1960) and Chill Wills (The Alamo, 1960), veterans Edgar Buchanan (The Talk of the Town) and Bruce Cabot (King Kong), and Special Guest Star Yvonne De Carlo (Criss Cross, TV’s The Munsters).

 Hondo’s James Edward Grant penned the screenplay, officially an original effort.
 William H. Clothier, who had shot aerial/second unit sequences for Island in the Sky and The High and the Mighty, was McLintock!’s cinematographer.
 Another of John Wayne’s children, Michael Wayne, was the film’s credited producer.